Elon Musk’s Solution for the Mark Zuckerberg Problem

 Fortunately, we can find ways to “hack” the system and get results faster.
 That’s where Musk’s method comes in handy.
 Here is his three-step master plan:

-First, Musk says, state the problem.
+First, Elon Musk says, state the problem.
 Let’s say you want to fix your urge to “scratch that social media itch” immediately in the morning.
 I get it.
 For example, right now, at this very moment, I’m trying to fight off a problem.
 You see, I’ve written nearly half my daily word quota, and part of my brain wants to take a “quick peek at Facebook.”

 Second, Musk says, gather evidence.
 I call this getting “outside eyes” through external observation and introspection.
 It’s always good to be self-aware—to know your temptation triggers.
 But sometimes, it’s hard to be conscious of behaviors that feed bad habits.
 That’s why you need an external observer to point these out to you.
 Your combined observations are your evidence.